Sunday, 29 December 2013

 Repeating Words in Davening

-Question: I davened in a shul and the chazan repeated a number of words in chazaras hashatz.
+Question: I recently davened in a shul where the chazan repeated several words during chazaras hashatz.
 Should I have said something to him?

-Answer: The Mishna (Berachos 33b) teaches that we must silence one who repeats modim.
-The Gemara explains that one who does so, appears like they are praying to two authorities, G-d forbid.
-Likewise, one must not repeat shema (see Shulchan Aruch OC 121:2; 68:9).
+Answer: The Mishna (Berachos 33b) instructs us to silence someone who repeats the word modim.
+The Gemara explains that doing so could create the impression of addressing two authorities, G-d forbid.
+Similarly, the repetition of shema is prohibited (see Shulchan Aruch, OC 121:2; 68:9).

-The Maharam Schick (OC 31) writes that this prohibition extends to other parts of davening too, giving five reasons for why one must not repeat words, including the transgression of bal tosif, adding onto mitzvos.
-Adding words can be both lying and a hefsek, an interruption.
-He adds that the Tur often explains the significance to the number of words in various tefillos (see Tur OC 51; 113; 114; 582).
+The Maharam Schick (OC 31) extends this prohibition to other parts of davening and provides five reasons why repeating words is problematic.
+These include the potential violation of bal tosif, adding to the mitzvos.
+Furthermore, inserting additional words can amount to falsehood and cause a hefsek (interruption).
+He also highlights how the Tur (OC 51; 113; 114; 582) often underscores the deliberate number of words in various tefillos.

-R’ Moshe Feinstein (Igros Moshe OC 2:22) stresses that a chazan must not repeat words during chazaras hashatz even when one is not distorting the meaning of the words (see Shemesh Marpei OC 4).
+R’ Moshe Feinstein (Igros Moshe OC 2:22) emphasises that a chazan must refrain from repeating words during chazaras hashatz, even if the repetitions do not alter the meaning of the tefilla (see Shemesh Marpei OC 4).

-In conclusion, one should avoid repeating words, particularly in berachos and pesukim.
-Nonetheless, while it may be appropriate for the Rabbi of the shul to speak to the chazan, others should not criticize him.
+In conclusion, repetition of words in davening, particularly in berachos and pesukim, should be avoided.
+While it may be appropriate for the Rabbi of the shul to address this issue with the chazan, it is generally not advisable for others to criticise him directly.

 Too Cheesy!